About Me

 Your comments on this ‘blog’ would be appreciated.
 My Email address is jacklippman18@gmail.com.

 Besides email, my other source of information is the Google search engine where I can look up any subject I want.
 Lately, these search results have been headed by a very generalized summary clearly labeled as being developed by AI (Artificial Intelligence).
-I do not use such summaries in preparing Jackspotpourri because I am unaware of the sources AI has mined to come up with its summaries.
-Sources with their origin clearly identified follow, and that is what I use as sources for Jackspotpourri postings.
-In doing searches on Google, I have found that these AI summaries can be avoided by saying so in your search.
-For example, instead of searching for ‘FDR’s New Deal,’ I search for ‘FDR’s New Deal – no AI please’.
-This is a work in progress.
+I rarely use such summaries in preparing Jackspotpourri, but when I do, I let you know.
+Following such ‘AI’ search results, there follows the results of my initially having accessed Google (or any other search engine) for information.
+Contrary to AI-generated summaries, the sources of these results are clearly indicated.
+I feel that It comes down to who YOU want to be in the driver’s seat in seeking information, yourself or something else (AI), the structure of which somewhere along the way had to have been created by others, with whose identity I am neither familiar nor comfortable.
+(In doing searches on Google, I have found that these AI summaries can sometimes … but not always … be avoided by saying so in your search.
+For example, instead of searching for ‘FDR’s New Deal,’ I might search for ‘FDR’s New Deal – No AI.’
+This is a work in progress.)

 Forwarding Postings: Please forward this posting to anyone you think might benefit from reading it (Friends, relatives, enemies, etc.) If you want to send someone the blog, you can just tell them to check it out by visiting https://jackspotpourri.blogspot.com or you can provide a link to that address in your email to them.